Chelson Meadow Community Solar

 Where will the solar farm be visible from?

 We have completed a Landscape and Visual Impact Assessment (submitted in planning application and available to view here).
 As the solar farm has been designed to only occupy the low lying northern sector of Chelson Meadow, it will only be visible from a few restricted locations.
 Planting vegetation in the area will also help to screen it.

 For these viewpoints, photomontages have been created, with the proposed development superimposed onto the existing photographic view.
 The interactive map below shows these.
 Click on the camera icon to view the photographs and then click on the image to enlarge.

-Update: Planning application submitted
+Update: Planning approved

 - Our planning application was submitted in February 2022.
 You can find full details here: 22/00219/FUL | Installation and operation of a Solar Farm (approx. 13 MW) together with all associated works, equipment and necessary infrastructure | Chelson Meadow Plymouth PL9 7JS